animals

 Your accommodation

-Volunteers will be accommodated in the volunteer house, located 20m away from the main house.
-The volunteer house has recently been renovated and is equipped with a kitchen, a shared bathroom, and shared bedrooms for 1 to 6 people.
-Bed sheets are provided, but volunteers need to bring their own towels.
-During their free time, volunteers can enjoy the swimming pool, but they are not allowed to have visitors unless authorized by the project leader.
+Volunteers will be accommodated in the volunteer house, located 20m from the main house.
+It has been recently renovated and is equipped with a kitchen, a bathroom, and a shared bedroom for 1 to 6 people.
+Bed linens are provided, but volunteers must bring their own towels.
+Volunteers can enjoy the swimming pool during their free time but are not allowed to receive visitors unless approved by the project leader.

 Additional Information